threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/what_is_farming.md

-Farming is the concept of expanding the internet with more network, compute & storage capacity.
+Farming is the concept of expanding the internet with more Internet Capacity (Network, Compute & Storage Capacity).

 ![](img/circular_tft_.png)

-- Farmers need to invest in the computer hardware and receive ThreeFold Tokens for doing so.
-- Such a computer is called a 3Node and can be installed at home, in an office or any locaton  where existing internet connectivity is available.
-- Every month that the 3Node has been up and running and connected to the internet for a long enough time TFT are being earned by the farmer.
+Farmers invest in computer hardware called 3Nodes to provide Internet Capacity and are consequently rewarded with ThreeFold Token (“TFT”).
+The 3Node can be installed at home or any location where existing internet connectivity is available.
+Every month that the 3Node is up and running and connected to the internet, Farmers receive TFT.

-- Everyone in the world can now use this compute, storage and network capacity to deploy apps onto those 3nodes in stead of in a centralized datacenter.
+Everyone in the world can now use this Compute, Storage, and Network Capacity to deploy apps onto these 3Nodes instead of using centralized datacenters.
-- A 3node runs our operating system ZOS which provides for good security and the most efficient utilization of hardware.

 !!!include:utility_token_model